25 March 2026

 AMAN TOKYO, JAPAN

-Set high above the city in the Otemachi district, Aman Tokyo offers a rare sense of stillness within one of the world’s most dynamic capitals.
-Spring brings clarity to the skyline, with softer light and cooler mornings sharpening views across the city.
-The hotel’s minimalist interiors, inspired by traditional Japanese design, create a calm counterpoint to the movement below.
+Set high above the city in the Otemachi district, Aman Tokyo offers a rare sense of calm within one of the world’s most dynamic capitals.
+Spring brings clearer conditions and comfortable temperatures, with sharper views across the skyline.
+The hotel’s minimalist interiors, inspired by traditional Japanese design, create a strong contrast to the pace below.

-Rooms are expansive and deeply private, designed around proportion, natural materials, and floor-to-ceiling windows.
-With cherry blossom season unfolding across nearby neighbourhoods, Aman Tokyo is particularly well placed for spring, offering a composed base that allows guests to experience the city at its most visually striking before returning to quiet and space.
+Rooms are expansive and private, designed around proportion, natural materials, and floor-to-ceiling windows.
+With cherry blossom season unfolding across nearby neighbourhoods, Aman Tokyo is well placed for spring, offering a composed base to explore the city before returning to space, privacy, and quiet.

 CAPELLA BANGKOK, THAILAND

-Positioned along the Chao Phraya River, Capella Bangkok feels intentionally removed from the city’s intensity while remaining closely connected to it.
-In spring, the riverside setting becomes especially appealing, with evenings suited to outdoor dining and time spent by the water.
-The hotel’s low-rise architecture and landscaped grounds create a sense of openness rarely found in Bangkok.
+Positioned along the Chao Phraya River, Capella Bangkok feels intentionally removed from the city while remaining well connected to it.
+In spring, the riverside setting is particularly appealing, with conditions suited to outdoor dining and time spent by the water.
+The hotel’s low-rise design and landscaped grounds create a sense of space rarely found in Bangkok.

-Suites and villas are generous and inward-facing, many with private terraces overlooking the river.
-Daily life is shaped by the movement of the water rather than the pace of the city, making Capella Bangkok an ideal choice for travellers seeking balance — urban energy softened by retreat-like calm.
+Suites and villas are generous and private, many with terraces overlooking the river.
+Daily life follows the movement of the water rather than the pace of the city, making Capella Bangkok a strong choice for travellers seeking balance – urban energy with a more relaxed, residential feel.

 RAFFFLES, SINGAPORE

 Raffles Singapore is defined by space, structure, and heritage.
-Set back from the surrounding streets, the hotel unfolds through shaded courtyards and colonnaded walkways, offering a sense of separation from the city’s precision.
-Spring enhances the experience of moving between indoor and outdoor spaces, making the hotel feel particularly liveable.
+Set back from the surrounding streets, the hotel unfolds through shaded courtyards and colonnaded walkways, creating a clear sense of separation from the city.
+Its design reflects a strong sense of history, where restored architecture and carefully maintained details give the property a distinct identity.

 SHANGRI-LA, HONG KONG